C++

 Performance Tips

-- Prefer stack allocation over heap
+- Prefer stack allocation and value semantics over heap allocation

-- Use move semantics (C++11)
+const&or by value with move - Use move semantics and

-Code Style
+Code Style and Safety

-- Use RAII for resource management
+- Use RAII for all resources; avoid raw

 Testing Frameworks